Low-cost Quadrature Optical Interferometer: Abstract

 \section{Abstract}

 We report on the construction and characterization of a low-cost Mach-Zehnder optical interferometer in which quadrature signal detection is achieved by means of polarization control.
-The device incorporates a store-bought laser pointer, home-built photodetectors, 3D-printed optical mounts, a circular polarizer extracted from a pair of 3D movie glasses, and a Python-enabled microcontroller for analog-to-digital data acquisition.
-Components fit inside of a 12"x6" space and can be assembled on a budget of less than \$500.
-The device has the potential to make quadrature interferometry accessible and affordable for labs, students, and enthusiasts alike.
+The device incorporates a generic green laser pointer, home-built photodetectors, 3D-printed optical mounts, a circular polarizer extracted from a pair of 3D movie glasses, and a Python-enabled microcontroller for analog-to-digital data acquisition.
+Components fit inside of a $12'' \times 6''$ space and can be assembled on a budget of less than US\$500.
+The device has the potential to make quadrature interferometry accessible and affordable for instructors, students, and enthusiasts alike.